 - Alternative technologies for generating electricity are identified in the IEP, NIRP and ISEP planning processes and do not form part of this EIA. - A comprehensive internal screening study was undertaken by Eskom, which investigated potential sites for the proposed OCGT power plants, i.e. both at Atlantis and Mossel Bay (refer to the Environmental Screening for Siting Open Cycle Turbines in the Western Cape that appeared in the Scoping Report).
 The screening study also resulted in the site for the OCGT power plant at Mossel Bay being identified in the position reflected in the present EIA.
-The ratification of Eskom's screening study by the environmental team has been accepted by the environmental authorities as the point of departure in this EIA, since it provides the necessary strategic level context. - The information provided by the proponent and specialists is accurate and unbiased. - While there is a requirement to examine the "no go" alternative, this option would amount to there being no changes in the regional biophysical and socio-economic situation, or in the national electricity generation situation.
+The ratification of Eskom's screening study by the environmental team has been accepted by the environmental authorities as the point of departure in this EIA, since it provides the necessary strategic level context. - While there is a requirement to examine the "no go" alternative, this option would amount to there being no changes in the regional biophysical and socio-economic situation, or in the national electricity generation situation.
 Consequently, without the proposed project, electricity shortfalls in South Africa can be expected by 2007.
 From a strategic, social and economic perspective, this is considered to be unacceptable by the proponent.
 As a result, the "no go" alternative is not being evaluated at the same level of comparative detail as the project alternatives.

-- The assessment will be based on the condition of the existing study area.
-It must be noted that the area supports a combination of natural and anthropogenically modified environments of varying degrees. - Any changes made to Proteus substation will occur within the existing site boundary. - The extent of the site set aside for the OCGT plant and associated substation was initially determined to be 9 ha.
+- There are no listed activities associated with the work required at the Proteus substation. - The extent of the site set aside for the OCGT plant and associated substation was initially determined to be 9 ha.
 The need for an increased area, up to 25 ha, was reflected in the Scoping Report and made known to the I&APs.
-It has subsequently been clarified that the extent of the proposed site would be approximately 28 ha (of which the development itself would comprise approximately 14 ha, and the remainder would be buffer area). - At the time of compiling this draft version of the EIR, the exact location of the 28 ha was not fixed.
-The intention is for the visual and botanical assessments, together with other technical information, to inform the fixing of the site.
-This will be reflected in the finalised EIR.
+It has subsequently been clarified that the extent of the proposed site would be approximately 28 ha (of which the development itself would comprise approximately 14 ha, and the remainder would be buffer area). - At the time of compiling the draft version of the EIR, the exact location of the 28 ha was not fixed.
+The intention was for the visual and botanical assessments, together with other technical information, to inform the fixing of the site.